-Subsequent to the end of 2022, we executed a \$125.0 million unsecured term loan ("2023 Term Loan") with an interest rate of SOFR (subject to a credit spread adjustment of 10 basis points) plus a margin of 95 basis points.
-The 2023 Term Loan has a two-year term ending in January 2025, with two one year extension options.
-We used the proceeds to prepay the 2018 Term Loan in full and a portion of our borrowings under our unsecured credit facility.
+During 2023, we executed a \$125.0 million unsecured term loan ("2023 Term Loan") with an interest rate of SOFR (subject to a credit spread adjustment of10 basis points) plus a margin of 95 basis points (subject to adjustment depending on Elme Communities' credit rating).
+The 2023 Term Loan had atwo-year term ending in January 2025, with two one year extension options.
+We used the proceeds to prepay the remaining \$100.0 million portion of the 2018 Term Loan in full and a portion of our borrowings under our Revolving Credit Facility.